Can pets eat Butternut Squash?

 Description

-Butternut squash is a winter squash with tan skin and sweet orange flesh.
-It is sold whole, cubed fresh, frozen, spiralized, and as plain canned puree.
-The flesh provides fiber and beta-carotene, though it is still a starchy vegetable and is best served in small portions.
+Butternut squash is a winter squash with tan skin and sweet orange flesh, sold whole, cubed, frozen, spiralized, or as canned puree.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.